 NFM projects are designed to complement existing flood projects that are being delivered by other organisations already working in the area.
 Natural Flood Management involves working with nature to try and ‘slow the flow’ of water through a landscape.
 There are a variety of techniques and land-based interventions that can be used, including; subsoiling, cross drains, earth bunds, leaky ponds, cover crops, hedge planting, tree planting and grass buffers.

-BART work in partnership with the Environment Agency and landowners to deliver NFM surveys and practical interventions around the Bristol Avon catchment.
+BART work in partnership with the Environment Agency, local authorities and landowners to deliver NFM surveys and practical interventions around the Bristol Avon catchment.